 Because my fasting blood sugar determines what I eat for breakfast, I think about diabetes within the first few moments of waking up.
 Because I have to count carbs, I think about diabetes at breakfast, lunch, dinner, and snack time.
 Because it’s important to check my blood sugar before, after, and sometimes while exercising, I end up thinking about diabetes multiple times per day.

 By far, the most important thing I did for my diabetes management was to stop looking at the larger picture and focus on the present moment.
 Any time the thought would cross my mind of having to check my blood sugar, track my meals, and live in a world of numbers for the rest of my life, I was thrown into an emotional rut.
-However, when I scaled things down and focused on my current reality (the meal in front of me, the tablet I need to take now, the blood sugar check that must happen at this time) I was much stronger emotionally and the task at hand felt easier to complete.
+However, when I scaled things down and focused on my current reality (the meal in front of me, the tablet I need to take now, the blood sugar check that must happen at this time) I was much stronger emotionally and the task at hand felt easier to complete, see post.

 Diabetes management is hard because it’s continuous.
 However, the longer I do it, the easier it gets, and the quicker I move from one item on the agenda to the next.
 The first time I gave myself an injection it probably took five minutes, now it’s quicker than I can recall.
 There are apps that help make tracking my blood sugar results and meals possible with a few clicks.
 For anyone newly diagnosed with Type 2 diabetes, I can say from experience that it gets better and can be less time-consuming than it may be now.